ianepperson/telnetsrvlib/README.rst

  pip install telnetsrv

-Note that there are no dependancies defined, but if you want to use the green version, you must also install gevent.
+Note that there are no dependancies defined, but if you want to use the green version, you must also install gevent or eventlet.
 If you wish to use the SSH server, you must also install paramiko.

 To Use
 ------

-Import the ``TelnetHandler`` base class and ``command`` function decorator from either the green class or threaded class, then subclass ``TelnetHandler`` to add your own commands which are methods decorated with ``@command``.
+Import the ``TelnetHandler`` base class and ``command`` function decorator from either the green class, evtlet class or threaded class, then subclass ``TelnetHandler`` to add your own commands which are methods decorated with ``@command``.

 Threaded